DLR-RM/RAFCON/doc/configuration.rst

     you wish and results in a shell command with the following pattern:
     '<DEFAULT\_EXTERNAL\_EDITOR> script.py>'.

-PREFER_EXTERNAL_EDITOR: False
+PREFER_EXTERNAL_EDITOR
     Default: ``False``
-    If True, RAFCON will assume that the user always wants to work with a different editor than the internal on.
+    If True, RAFCON will assume that the user always wants to work with a different editor than the internal one.
 If the 'Open externally' button is clicked, the source text is locked the whole time and a 'Reload' buttons reloads the saved file into RAFCON.
     If False, it is recommended to close the externally opend script.py everytime you are done editing.